an abstract photo of a curved building with a blue sky in the background

 The concrete shell is steel-reinforced for long-term stability, then finished with a waterproof render and protective coating before receiving the liner.
 This multilayer approach ensures durability, waterproof integrity, and a refined finish without disclosing any proprietary construction techniques.

-Terraced basins step with the site’s natural grade, creating distinct swim depths and outlooks.
-Elevation changes gently guide circulation and enhance visual drama without mechanical complexity.
+Terraced basins step with the site’s natural grade, creating distinct swim depths and outlooks for everyone from young children to grown adults.
+Elevation changes gently guide circulation and enhance visual aesthetic.

 Multi-Level Natural Swimming Pool